-The cash basis is also known as the receipts basis or money received basis of accounting.
+The cash basis is also known as the basis or money of the receipt received on the basis of accounting.
 Under this option, a trader accounts for VAT when payment is actually received from the customer.

-This option gives small business some relief for a situation where they could incur cash flow problems if they had to pay over VAT before they have collected it themselves.
+This option gives the small businesses some relief for a situation where they could incur cash flow problems if they had to pay over VAT before they have collected it themselves.

 What I have international sales or purchases?

-If you are exporting outside of the EU, then the zero rate for exports applies.
+When you are exporting outside of the EU, then the zero rates for exports apply.